-Starting in December, teens will work selected 2.5-hour gallery shifts each month: two every month.
+In July and August: teens will work an additional two selected 2.5-hour gallery shifts each month.
 These shifts focus on engaging directly with museum visitors through interactive activities.
-They will occur on Saturdays from 10:00 am - 12:30 pm or 1:00 pm - 3:30 pm as scheduled.
+They will occur on Thursdays after group meetings or Fridays.

 |Field Trips||Optional field trips offered|

 |*Hours and schedule are subject to change depending upon community and campus guidelines*|

 Teen Explainers are paid hourly wages starting at $11.00/hr.
 Participants may elect to participate as a volunteer.

 As musuem staff, Teen Explainers will have the abiilty to ride UTA transportation free for the duration of the internship.

 Applications are now open for the summer 2023 cohort!
 The application deadline is April 14th 2023.
 Please Click Here to submit your application.

 The application is also available in spanish, Click Here to apply.